G-Core/product-documentation/documentation/waap/waap-rules/custom-rules.md

 ---
 # Custom rules

 Using custom rules is a great way to ensure a thorough assessment and filtering of web requests.
-You can control access to specific URLs, limit access to your application, allow or block countries or organizations, and adjust WAAP behavior to a variety use cases.
+You can control access to specific URLs, limit access to your application, allow or block countries or organizations, and adjust WAAP behavior to a variety of use cases.

 <alert-element type="tip" title="Tip">